day8/re-frame-10x/README.md

 To understand what is happening in a `re-frame` app, you must understand what data is happening.

-So, data is at the core of `re-frame-trace` in two ways and that's a delightfully powerful and leverageable substrate.
+So, data is at the core of `re-frame-trace` in those two ways and data is a powerful and leverageable substrate.

 ### It Is A Data Dashboard

 Except, there's often too much data - too much detail.

-So, `re-frame-trace` tries to be something of a "dashboard" in the sense that it tries to curate "raw data" into "information" through various kinds of analysis and "roll ups".
+So, `re-frame-trace` tries to be something of a "dashboard" which curates "raw data" into "information" through various kinds of analysis and "roll ups".
 The goal is to deliver insight "at a glance", while still allowing you to drill down into the detail.